 EFT or ‘tapping’.
-If your emotions are in overdrive or there’s something bothering you which you just can’t shift, EFT (Emotional Freedom Technique) is going to really help you.
-As you repeat your worries and tap specific points around the face and body (see pic below) repeat the words ‘but it’s OK, because I deeply and completely love and accept myself anyway.’ for a more detailed guide on how to do this, see this post HERE.
+If your emotions are in overdrive or there’s something bothering you which you just can’t shift then EFT (Emotional Freedom Technique) is going to really help you.
+As you repeat your worries and tap specific points around the face and body repeat the words ‘but it’s OK, because I deeply and completely love and accept myself anyway.’
+For a more detailed guide on how to do this, see this post HERE.

 Breathe.
 When you have a moment to spare, for example when sitting in traffic (actually, especially when sitting in traffic, aargh) relax your shoulders and begin to deepen your breath.
 Count the in breaths and out breaths as many times as you wish, leaving a few seconds after your out breath before you begin to breathe in.
 You could also add an extra couple of counts to the out breath but stop if you become light headed.

 Visualise your aura.
 Take a few minutes while sitting on the bus, watching TV, waiting for someone or WHATEVER to visualise your aura.
 Start by deepening the breath and relaxing your shoulders imagining a bright, white light surrounding you.
 After a while you should start to see a colour.
 Now meditate on its protective energy.